nlorant-s/PyshGP/README.md

 - In the `examples/` [folder of the pyshgp Github repository](https://github.com/erp12/pyshgp/tree/master/examples).
 - In the minimal [pyshgp demo repository](https://github.com/erp12/pyshgp-demo).

-Additional information regarding Push can be found on the [Push Language Discourse](https://discourse.pushlanguage.org/).
+More information about PushGP can be found on the [Push Redux](https://erp12.github.io/push-redux/) the [Push Homepage](http://faculty.hampshire.edu/lspector/push.html) and the [Push Language Discourse](https://Push-language.hampshire.edu).